Non-standard model of arithmetic: From the incompleteness theorems

 Gödel's incompleteness theorems also imply the existence of non-standard models of arithmetic.

 The incompleteness theorems show that a particular sentence G, the Gödel sentence of Peano arithmetic, is neither provable nor disprovable in Peano arithmetic.
 By the completeness theorem, this means that G is false in some model of Peano arithmetic.
 However, G is true in the standard model of arithmetic, and therefore any model in which G is false must be a non-standard model.
 Thus satisfying ~G is a sufficient condition for a model to be nonstandard.
 It is not a necessary condition, however; for any Gödel sentence G and any infinite cardinality there is a model of arithmetic with G true and of that cardinality.

 Arithmetic unsoundness for models with ~G true

 Assuming that arithmetic is consistent, arithmetic with ~G is also consistent.
-However, since ~G states that arithmetic is inconsistent, the result will not be ω-consistent (because ~G is false and this violates ω-consistency).
+However, since ~G states that arithmetic is inconsistent, arithmetic with ~G will not be ω-consistent (because ~G is false and this violates ω-consistency).